mcu-tools/mcuboot/docs/encrypted_images.md

   keypair.
 Those keys will be our ephemeral keys.
 * Generate a new secret (DH) using the ephemeral private key and the public key that corresponds to the private key embedded in the HW.
 * Derive the new keys from the secret using HKDF (built on HMAC-SHA256).
-We are not using a `salt` and using an `info` of `MCUBoot_ECIES_v1`, generating 48 bytes of key material.
+By default we are not using a `salt` and using an `info` of `MCUBoot_ECIES_v1`, generating 48 bytes of key material.
 * A new random encryption key is generated (for AES).
 This is